iifl-logo

 The Companys research and development (R&D) facilities for PV and CV tyres will play a key role in bringing cutting-edge technology and innovation to drive growth.

-Increased spend on building the corporate brand has made Apollo a stronger brand in India and a recognised one globally.
+Increased spends on building the corporate brand has made Apollo a stronger brand in India and a recognised one globally.

-Apollo Tyres has long-established relationships with global OEM manufacturers, including those in India.
-It has further forayed into the premium OEM segments in India.
+Apollo Tyres has long established relationships with global OEM manufacturers, present in India and has further forayed into the premium OEM segments in India.

-The Company is taking a leadership position in the EV tyres segment.
-It was among the first in India to introduce an exclusive range of EV tyres, Amperion, that catered to the emerging EV segment and is an OEM fitment already.
-Also in Europe, it was the first Company to introduce an All-season tyre for the EV segment.
+The Company is taking a leadership position in the EV tyres segment. it was amongst the first in India to introduce an exclusive range of EV tyres - Amperion which catered to the emerging EV segment and is an OEM fitment already.

 Weaknesses

-In a rapidly rising raw material cost scenario, the Company may be unable to pass on cost escalations to consumers in India in a timely fashion due to intense competition and various market dynamics, resulting in pressure on margins.
+In a rapidly rising raw material cost scenario, the Company was unable to pass on cost escalations to consumers in India, in a timely fashion, due to intense competition and various market dynamics, resulting in pressure on margins.

 Opportunities

-In India, the Company has a considerable lead over its competitors in terms of product brand equity in the truck bus radial segment.
-This implies impressive growth prospects with increasing radialisation.
+In India, the Company has a lead over its competition in terms of product brand equity in the truck bus radial segment.
+This implies growth prospects with increasing ‘radialisation.

-Apollo Tyres has a leadership position in the passenger car tyres segment with healthy growth prospects.
+Apollo Tyres has a leadership position in passenger car tyres segment with healthy growth prospects.

 In India, the Companys two-wheeler tyre product has been widely accepted by the market and there are prospects of scaling up the market share in a fast-growing and profitable segment.

-The Companys highly automated state-of-the-art plants in India and Europe are scaling up and are well-positioned to drive growth in the European and Indian market due to their cost-competitive manufacturing facilities.
+The Companys highly automated state-of-the-art plants in India and Europe are scaling up and are well-positioned to drive growth in the European and Indian market due to cost-competitive manufacturing facility.

-Apollo Tyres has started deliveries to European OEM manufacturers, endorsing the premium position of its Vredestein brand.
-This will help generate replacement demand.
+Apollo Tyres has started deliveries to European OEM manufacturers endorsing the premium position of its Vredestein brand.
+This will help to generate replacement demand.

 With the premium positioning of the Vredestein brand in Europe and now with the modern state-of-the-art plant in Hungary, the Company has good prospects for improving its product mix towards a more premium car tyre segment.

-The Company has brought the Vredestein brand to India and is catering to the premium segment of the market.
+The Company has introduced the Vredestein brand in India catering to the premium segment of the market.

-The Company continues to increase its focus on new geographies, such as North America and the Middle East, where it has already made some inroads.
-These regions will be the growth avenues for the future.
+The Company continues to increase its focus on new geographies such as North America and in geographies where it has already made some inroads, such as in the Middle East.
+These geographies will be the growth avenues for the future.

 Threats

-An economic downturn or slowdown in the key markets (India and Europe) can lead to reduced demand and capacity utilisation.
+Economic downturn or slowdown in the key markets (India and Europe) can lead to reduced demand.

-Persistent high inflation and raw material cost escalation will add pressure on margins.
+Continuing high inflation and raw material cost escalation will add to pressure on margins.

-A weak Indian currency can result in pressure on margins as the Company is a net importer.
+A weak Indian currency can result in pressure on margins, since the Company is a net importer.

-Consolidation in the distribution landscape is likely as independent dealers are disappearing, wholesalers and company-owned networks are growing.
-The Internet is playing a major role in this change and this can impact the Companys network and profitability.
+Consolidation in the distribution landscape as independent dealers are disappearing, wholesalers and company-owned networks are growing.
+Internet is playing a major role in this change and this can impact the Company network and profitability.

 Segment-wise performance